 In the decade ahead, the Canadian construction market is expected to become one of the top 10 largest in the world, driven primarily by global demand for natural resources and the urgent need to modernize Canada’s aging national infrastructure.

 First quarter results for 2016 show the overall Ontario economy growing at an annualized rate of three per cent, the highest in Canada and all G7 countries, indicating continued potential around the housing market.
 Canada Mortgage and Housing Corp.
 (CMHC) has recently provided a six-month trend report, which featured stronger than expected residential data.
 Housing starts increased to 201,936 units in July, up from 197,847 in June.

-Our winter 2016 issue Eastern Canadian Construction Showcase will include:
+Our winter/spring 2017 issue Eastern Canadian Construction Showcase will include: